pmean/build-website/text/06/BetaCoefficient.md

 > In a simple linear regression model, the beta coefficient is just the
 > correlation between the independent variable and the outcome variable.
 >
-> **WARNING!** In Finance, there is an alternate use of the term \"beta
+> **WARNING!** In Finance, there is an alternate use of the term "beta
-> coefficient\" to represent the level of risk associated with an
+> coefficient" to represent the level of risk associated with an
 > individual stock or of a<U+FFFD> portfolio of stocks.
 This is not the same
 > thing as the beta coefficient described above.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Linear regression](../category/LinearRegression.html).